 History shows that this is exactly the context in which the extreme right seeks to forge an alliance with the left to complete its counterrevolution.

-An alliance between nationalists and (so-called) socialists has historical precedence (see here for extensive reading on this matter), most notably in Nazi Germany, when Adolph Hitler forged a bond with Gregor Strasser, in a similar context of liberal/establishment corruption.
+An alliance between nationalists and (so-called) socialists has historical precedence, most notably in Nazi Germany, when Adolph Hitler forged a bond with Gregor Strasser, in a similar context of liberal/establishment corruption.
 The result of their comradery and allegiance culminated in the “Night of long knives” (June 30th-July 2nd, 1934) when Hitler’s forces killed off Strasser and his socialist group, and anybody else (including his long-time supporter Ernst Röhm) who threatened his complete dominance and vision of a racialized and unjust society.

 The problem is that the left and the big chunk of people it represents is comprised of many groups of dis- and unorganized minorities that would never team up with the reactionary right.